 Perth Wave Energy Project, Australia

-The Perth Wave Power Project is an innovative offshore development located in Garden Island, Western Australia.
+The Perth Wave Power Project (PWEP) is an innovative offshore development located in Garden Island, Western Australia.
 It is being developed by Carnegie Wave Energy.

 The plant will have a peak rated capacity of 5MW.
 Carnegie signed a power offtake agreement for the project with Synergy.
 The electricity generated by the project will be sufficient to power approximately 3,500 households.